mohsinulhaq/react-popper-tooltip/README.md

 The visibility state of the tooltip.
 Use this prop if you want to control the state of the tooltip.

-**react-popper-tooltip** manages its own state internally and calls `onVisibilityChange` handler with any relevant changes.
+**react-popper-tooltip** manages its own state internally and calls `onVisibleChange` handler with any relevant changes.

 However, if more control is needed, you can pass this prop, and the state becomes controlled.
 As soon as it's not undefined, internally, **react-popper-tooltip** will determine its state based on your prop's value rather than its own